 Upon admission, moms and dads are escorted to one of two labor, delivery, recovery, and postpartum suites.
-Each suite was designed with the birthing mother’s comfort in mind, they feature warm wood furnishings and soothing colors that create a homey, relaxed environment.
-The suites offer all the comforts of home, including a private bathroom with its own shower, a sleeper chair for mom’s support person, a cozy rocking chair for holding and feeding the baby, and a TV to help pass the time waiting.
+Each suite was designed with the birthing mother's comfort in mind.
+They feature warm wood furnishings and soothing colors that create a homey, relaxed environment.
+The suites offer all the comforts of home, including a private bathroom with its own shower, a sleeper chair for mom's support person, a cozy rocking chair for holding and feeding the baby, and a TV to help pass the time waiting.
 A comfortable birthing bed features advanced medical monitoring equipment to ensure labor is progressing smoothly.

 Labor can be a long journey.
 Mothers will be attended by their own highly trained perinatal nurse, who will work closely with the board-certified doctor and the laboring mother to make sure that labor is progressing safely.
 Nurses will help the women through the birthing process, encouraging them to walk, rock, take warm showers or relax in our whirlpool hot tub designed specifically for the comfort of laboring women.
 Memorial Hospital offers nearly every method available for pain control including epidural anesthesia, which is available 24 hours a day.

 After the birth, the baby will be thoroughly examined and cared for by the family practitioner or pediatrician of your choice.
-During mom’s recovery, mom and baby can room together, 24 hours a day, in their cozy home away from home.
+During mom's recovery, mom and baby can room together, 24 hours a day, in their cozy home away from home.
 Dad can visit anytime or remain with mom and baby throughout their stay if he chooses.
-Visitors are welcome to come and get to know the new addition to the family, but will need to be allowed into the secure birthing center after checking in at the nursing station.
+Visitors are welcome to come and get to know the new addition to the family, but will need to be allowed into the secure birthing center after checking in at the nurses station.
 Finally, if mom needs to rest, the nursing staff is available to take care of the baby in the nursery.